-Criterion Max 100.
-Points Part 1: Reading Comprehension presentation (exploration of the main message, structure, appropriate response to the set question) relevant responses to examiners' detailed questions on the text 50 Part 2: Oral Interaction Interaction: fluent and reactive ma communicative effective spontaneous answers Language: accuracy of vocabulary appropriate register Content: task fulfilment justified and structured pertinent examples veness, y and grammar 50
+Criterion Max Max x 100 points Part 1: Reading Comprehension • Presentation (exploration of the main message, structure, appropriate respon to the set question) Relevant responses to examiners' deta questions on the text 50 Part 2: Oral Interaction Interaction: Fluent and reactive manner Communicative effectiveness, spontaneous answers Language: 50 3.
+Accuracy of vocabulary and grammar Appropriate register Content: Task fulfilment Justified and structured argume or pertinent examples ents,

-- You will follow both L2 and L2 Advanced courses and take both exams in December and June. - You will study a variety of different texts related to a central theme chosen by the teacher. - Teaching focuses on developing close reading and analysis skills - You must complete a group project on a topic of your choice.
+- You will follow both L2 and L2 Advanced courses and take both exams in December and June. - You will study a variety of different texts related to a central theme chosen by the teacher. - Teaching focuses on developing close reading and analysis skills. - You must complete a group project on a topic of your choice.
 Together you will give a presentation to the class and individually you must produce a written report of around 1000 words.

-- You will continue to follow both the L2 and L2 Advanced courses - In the Pre-Bac you will sit both exams - In the Bac you will sit only the L2 Advanced exam. - You have a choice of whether to take the oral exam.
+- You will continue to follow both the L2 and L2 Advanced courses - In the Pre-Bac you will sit both exams - In the Bac you will sit only the L2 Advanced exam.

+You have a choice of whether to take the oral exam.
 You must select either History, Geography or L2 Advanced (you cannot choose L2).

-English L3
+ENGLISH L3

 Pupils who choose this option should normally have, as a minimum, regular marks of 8 in the fifth year.
 It should not be considered as an easy option.
 The two-year course will consist of revision and consolidation of the four skills: listening, speaking, reading and writing.
 This will be achieved through a variety of tasks and activities such as the study of a range of different types of texts, discussion work and writing in response to different stimuli.
-At least one work of English literature is studied each year, with a total of two prepared for the baccalaureate exam.
+At least one work of English literature is studied each year, with a total of two prepared for the Baccalaureate exam.

-In year 7, students choose either the written bac exam or the oral bac exam, or they choose neither and the final mark is based on term performance.
+In year 7, students choose either the written Bac exam or the oral Bac exam, or they choose neither and the final mark is based on term performance.

-The baccalaureate written examination consists of:
+The Baccalaureate written examination consists of:

-- a) two reading comprehension passages with questions on the meaning of words and phrases, on information contained in the text and interpretation. - b) two written texts such as a letter, speech or dialogue, both of which also have a visual stimulus as a prompt. - c) one literature essay based on one of the two prescribed works of literature
+- Two reading comprehension passages with questions on the meaning of words and phrases, on information contained in the text and interpretation. - Two written texts such as a letter, speech or dialogue, both of which also have a visual stimulus as a prompt. - One literature essay based on one of the two prescribed works of literature

-The oral examination consists of
+The oral examination consists of:

-- a) Reading comprehension: Pupils' understanding and insight into the text is assessed by the examiners who ask questions on the main ideas, relevant details, etc. The pupils do not see these questions in advance. - b) Conversation: Pupils' oral skills are assessed by a short conversation on topics of general and personal interest. - c) Literary response: Pupils present their personal response to the set book of their choice.
-The pupils' presentation is followed by questions from the examiners referring to main ideas/ characters/ themes, personal opinion, etc.
+- Reading comprehension: Pupils' understanding and insight into the text is assessed by the examiners who ask questions on the main ideas, relevant details, etc. The pupils do not see these questions in advance. - Conversation: Pupils' oral skills are assessed by a short conversation on topics of general and personal interest. - Literary response: Pupils present their personal response to the set book of their choice.
+The pupils' presentation is followed by questions from the examiners referring to main ideas / characters / themes, personal opinion, etc.